accellera-official/systemc/docs/DEVELOPMENT.md

 In this document, the internal development process for Accellera's SystemC Language Working Group (and TLM Working Group) is described.
-This mostly relates to the development and maintenance procedures for the ASI proof-of-concept implementation of SystemC (and TLM).
-This document focuses on the technical aspects related to the development of the ASI SystemC implementation.
+This mostly relates to the development and maintenance procedures for the proof-of-concept implementation of SystemC (and TLM).
+This document focuses on the technical aspects related to the development of the SystemC implementation.
 Legal and formal procedures are documented at
 <http://accellera.org/about/policies>.